 It is said that the suit that we all know and love today started in the early 1800s by a gentleman called Beau Brummell.
 He replaced long-tailed coats and silk stockings with the classic suit jacket accompanied by full-length trousers and it all went from there.
 But as we’re faced with new challenges (such as the lengthy daily commute) and as we strive to cut out time consuming activities (ironing a suit can be draining), what does the future look like for our tailoring?
-CT shirts, retailers of the slim fit shirt, investigate:
+CT shirts, retailers of the Men’s casual shirts, investigate:

 One of the latest in shirt technology is temperature adjusting materials.
 In many cases, this works by controlling the body heat of the wearer.
 Researchers across the US developed clothing that changes how much radiation escapes from the shirt and how easily air can circulate around the body.
 Although heat controlling technology in clothing is not new, it is only in recent years that it has made its way into wearable clothing when it was once reserved for those in space.
 This sort of technology not only improves comfort levels for the wearer but can potentially have knock on positive effects on the environment.
 Air conditioning (AC) accounts for an outstanding 13% of energy used in the US.
 If our shirts become temperature regulated then it is possible we will be in lower need of constant AC — reducing our carbon footprint so we all benefit!